Contrasting 1-800-FLOWERS.COM (FLWS) and The Competition

 |2.52

-1-800-FLOWERS.COM presently has a consensus price target of $51.00, indicating a potential upside of 47.83%.
-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 13.51%.
-Given 1-800-FLOWERS.COM’s stronger consensus rating and higher probable upside, equities analysts plainly believe 1-800-FLOWERS.COM is more favorable than its rivals.
+1-800-FLOWERS.COM presently has a consensus price target of $51.00, indicating a potential upside of 44.85%.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 10.88%.
+Given 1-800-FLOWERS.COM’s stronger consensus rating and higher probable upside, analysts clearly believe 1-800-FLOWERS.COM is more favorable than its peers.

 Summary